Technology & Process Perfected Over 25 Years

-The fully 100% automated functionality of TSRI’s JANUS Studio solves all of these problems, and is the reason why all of our past projects were successfully completed, and all of our past projects are reference able.
-This perfect track record of success has been honored by awards ranging from the Stevens award for our CEO Philip Newcomb, as well as the Top 20 Most Promising Defense Technology award from CIO Review
+The fully 100% automated functionality of TSRI’s JANUS Studio® solves all of these problems, and it's the reason all of our past projects were successfully completed, and all of our past projects are referenceable.
+This perfect track record of success has been honored with recognition ranging from the Stevens Award for our founder Philip Newcomb, as well as the Top 20 Most Promising Defense Technology award from CIO Review

 - Fully Automated Modernization